 Thousands of households in Charlotte have missed rent and utility payments during the COVID-19 pandemic due to unemployment and loss of income.
 With balances adding up over the past couple of months, people should not wait to seek help if they are unable to pay essential bills.

-Crisis Assistance Ministry is offering multiple safe, convenient ways for Mecklenburg County residents to receive financial assistance with rent and utility payments.
-Individuals can go online to www.crisisassistance.org/applynow and complete a short form to begin the process.
-They can also drive-thru financial assistance at 500-A Spratt St on Monday-Friday from 8:30am – 7:00pm.
+Crisis Assistance Ministry is now offering socially-distanced curbside service for Mecklenburg County residents to safely receive financial assistance with rent and utility payments.
+Individuals can visit 500-A Spratt St on Monday-Friday from 8:30am – 7:00pm.
 Saturday hours are also being added through the end of June from 9:00am – 5:00pm.

 Given the tremendous need in the community, Crisis Assistance Ministry will be offering extended hours for curbside service this Memorial Day weekend.
 Packets will be available for pick up on Saturday, May 23 and Monday, May 25 from 9:00am – 5:00pm.